Section 106 planning obligations

 - Assumption of Liability Notice - the person(s) responsible for paying CIL must send us an Assumption of Liability Notice before commencement.
 If not, the charge will default to the owner of the land and there may be additional costs.

-- Commencement Notice – this must be sent to us with the date that development will commence.
+- Commencement Notice with the date that development will commence - this must also be sent to us prior to commencement of the development.
 If we do not receive a Commencement Notice a penalty will be added and full payment will be due immediately.

-- Demand Notice – the council will then issue a Demand Notice for CIL Payment
+- Demand Notice - the council will then issue a Demand Notice for CIL Payment, which states the amount due and date that the payment is due to be paid to the CIL authority.

 In rare cases, permitted development (that is development which does not require planning permission) may be of sufficient scale to be liable to CIL.
 You must serve a Notice of Chargeable Development on us before the development is commenced.
 The CIL charge is then calculated and applied as though planning permission had been issued.